 Note that each job will have different application deadlines and start dates.

-- When can newly admitted graduate students access and apply for funding through Academic Works (formerly Scholarships@UW)?
+- When can newly admitted graduate students access and apply for funding through the Wisconsin Scholarship Hub (WiSH)?

-Anyone will have access to view the various funds offered through Academic Works.
+Anyone will have access to view the various funds offered through WiSH.
 But a student needs to have activated his/her NetID and password to be able to access the application and tracking portion of the website.